Last Update: December 18th, 2014.

 This attitude shift is probably the hardest part of becoming successful.
 In today’s world we are pressured into doubting ourselves on so many levels.
 We worry about bills, taxes, healthcare, the terrorist threat level, the economy’s stability… we doubt everything.
 And that doubt trickles down to ourselves.
 We hate risk.

 Rich people hate risk as much as us but they deal with it anyway.
+You need to take more risks.
+Calculated ones.
 It is like bravery – bravery is said to be not the absence of fear but the mastery of it.
 Its not that rich people don’t have self doubt, they just deal with it better than most.

 If you eat a lot of sugar and fat you will eventually feel lethargic.
 If you take a lot of drugs you will eventually wreck your brain.
 If you follow after self doubt all day you will eventually fail at what you’re doing.
 Often times before you even begin.